msloth/bithappens.se/posts/2013-06-01_100650_clock-with-retro-display.md

 title: Clock with retro display
 ---

-<h2>HPDL-1414 clock</h2>
+## HPDL-1414 clock

 After having ported Contiki to the Launchpad, I was eager on doing something with it.
-I built this simple clock with a vintage <em>HPDL-1414</em> \"smart four-character 16-segment alphanumeric\" display and a <em>msp430g2553</em>.
+I built this simple clock with a vintage *HPDL-1414* \"smart four-character 16-segment alphanumeric\" display and a *msp430g2553*.

 Video bootup
 <iframe width=\"640\" height=\"360\" src=\"https://www.youtube-nocookie.com/embed/X6pWpAnn9J8\" frameborder=\"0\" allowfullscreen></iframe>